Battle of Osijek: Ground offensive

-After JNA captured Vukovar on 18 November, the JNA 12th (Novi Sad) Corps, supported by the Serbian Ministry of Interior-trained Serb Volunteer Guard paramilitaries, started to advance west between Vinkovci and Osijek on 20 November.
-The city of Osijek appeared to be the next target of the JNA, which was later confirmed by General Života Panić, commander of the JNA 1st Military District.
+After the JNA captured Vukovar on 18 November, the JNA 12th (Novi Sad) Corps, supported by Serbian Ministry of Interior-trained Serb Volunteer Guard paramilitaries, began advancing west between Vinkovci and Osijek on 20 November.
+Osijek was considered the likely next target of the JNA, a view later confirmed by General Života Panić, commander of the JNA 1st Military District.

 On 21 November 1991, the JNA captured the villages of Stari Seleš, Novi Seleš and Ernestinovo situated approximately 10 km south of Osijek.
 Laslovo, 5 km south of Ernestinovo, was captured three days later.
 Those developments threatened Đakovo and pointed to the potential encirclement of Osijek.
 On 4 December 1991, the Special Envoy of Secretary-General of the United Nations Cyrus Vance visited Osijek to inspect the damage.

 In early December, the JNA made modest advances, capturing Antunovac located 6 km south of Osijek on 5 December 1991.
 On the same day, an armoured JNA force unsuccessfully attacked positions held by the Croatian 106th Brigade in Rosinjača Forest near Nemetin, approximately 2 km east of Osijek.
 On 6 December, the JNA pushed Croatian troops out from Tenja, followed by a heavy attack against Osijek repulsed by the Croatian Army (Hrvatska vojska – HV) on 7 December.
 On 11 December, HV personnel entered the frontline village of Paulin Dvor, less than 3 km west of Ernestinovo, and summarily executed 19 civilians (18 Serbs and one Hungarian).
 The JNA captured Paulin Dvor five days later, on 16 December, and attacked Osijek once again.
 The HV managed to contain the attack, though fighting continued south of Osijek until January 1992.

 Operation Devil's Beam

-Advances of the JNA north of Osijek threatened HV control of a narrow bridgehead held across the Drava River skirting the city's northern edge.
-By mid-December the bridgehead was reduced to a strip of land opposite Osijek, encompassing suburban settlements of Podravlje and Tvrđavica.
+JNA advances north of Osijek threatened HV control of a narrow bridgehead held across the Drava River, skirting the city's northern edge.
+By mid-December, the bridgehead had been reduced to a strip of land opposite Osijek, encompassing the suburban settlements of Podravlje and Tvrđavica.
 In order to remove the threat, the HV launched an offensive codenamed Operation Devil's Beam (Operacija Đavolja greda) on 17–18 December.
-The offensive, involving the 1st Battalion of the 135th Brigade, elements of the special forces Frankopan Battalion and the Osijek-based Orao special police unit, Drava River flotilla, artillery of the 106th Brigade, and personnel of the 4th Beli Manastir Police Station, successfully pushed the JNA north, across Stara Drava oxbow lake located approximately 4 km north of Osijek.
-The JNA also withdrew from the village of Kopačevo towards Darda and Vardarac, but the HV did not have sufficient resources to exploit the development.
-The HV lost eight killed in the offensive, but the JNA's advance towards Osijek from the north was halted.
+The operation involved the 1st Battalion of the 135th Brigade, elements of the special forces Frankopan Battalion, the Osijek-based Orao special police unit, the Drava River flotilla, artillery of the 106th Brigade, and personnel of the 4th Beli Manastir Police Station.
+It successfully forced the JNA north across the Stara Drava oxbow lake, located approximately 4 km north of Osijek.
+The JNA also withdrew from the village of Kopačevo towards Darda and Vardarac, but the HV lacked sufficient resources to exploit the development.
+The HV suffered eight killed in the operation, and the JNA advance towards Osijek from the north was halted.